jkimlab/PLR-GEN/README.md

 ## INSTALLATION
 ### Manual installation

 - Download and install using the PLR-GEN package from this github.
-You can install all dependencies and perl libraries automatically using "build.pl".
+You can install all dependencies and perl libraries automatically using `build.pl` in the packge.
+For using this code, `wget`, `unzip`, `make`, `cpanm`, and some perl libraries (FindBin, File::Basename)

 		git clone https://github.com/jkimlab/PLR-GEN.git
 		cd PLR-GEN
 		./build.pl install
 		./PLR-GEN.pl

-- You can also prepare all dependencies and perl libraries through creating conda env.
+- Or, you can prepare all dependencies and perl libraries through creating conda env.

 		git clone https://github.com/jkimlab/PLR-GEN.git
 		cd PLR-GEN